-In the event the Contractor fails to respond to, or is unable to respond within 20 minutes or when the City transports to an emergency medical request, the Contractor shall pay the City a \$500.00 fine per incident.
+In the event the Contractor fails to respond to, or is unable to respond within 20 minutes of initial dispatch, when the City transports pursuant to an emergency medical request, the Contractor shall pay the City \$500.00 damages per incident.
+Damages for the 4th and subsequent calls will not be imposed when three (3) calls have already been dispatched in any given rolling 20 minute interval.
+The damages referred to herein are in lieu of, and not in addition to, any other response time damages referred to herein.